dmmlynarczyk/Learning/git/basics/commands.md

 ## SSH

+> [!NOTE]
-*The following is what I have been using with Void Linux.
-So some changes may be necessary if a different distro, Windows, or Mac.*
+> The following is what I have been using with Void Linux.
+So some changes may be necessary if a different distro, Windows, or Mac.

 **Generate a new SSH key:** `ssh-keygen -t rsa -b 4096 -C "your_email@example.com"`